aicherc/dotfiles/README.md

 Use vim-plug for NeoVim [link](https://github.com/junegunn/vim-plug/blob/master/plug.vim).
 Open up `nvim` and call `:PlugInstall`.
 YouCompleteMe also has additional installation steps (see below).
+(This maybe outdated, I'm switching to jedi).

+To copy over ssh use `xclip` [link](https://defuse.ca/blog/clipboard-over-ssh-with-vim.html).

 ### YouCompleteMe
 YCM is a code completion engine for Vim and NeoVim.